Skip to content

 Conclusion

-There are a number of ways that a therapist can help you improve your sleep.
-Ultimately, it’s about working together to figure out the best treatment plan for what is affecting your sleep and you applying that plan to your sleep routine.
+A therapist can help you improve your sleep in several ways.
+Ultimately, it’s about working together to figure out the best treatment plan for what is affecting your sleep and applying that plan to your sleep routine.

 Discover more from Leona Westra, RCC